Patagonia R1 TechFace Hoody

 Weight and Packability

-My R1 TechFace Hoody in a men’s size large clocked in at 15.3 ounces, which falls at the lighter end of the softshell spectrum but is fairly heavy for a performance-focused fleece.
-(Note: The past-generation version we tested was listed at 13.8 oz., while the latest model is a little heavier 14.2.).
-For reference, Arc’teryx’s similarly backcountry-ready Kyanite Lightweight Hoody weighs less at 10.6 ounces, their warmer Kyanite Hoody is 15.7 ounces, and Patagonia’s own R1 Pullover Hoody—a more breathable but less abrasion- and weather-resistant alternative—comes in at 11 ounces.
+My R1 TechFace Hoody in a men’s size large clocked in at 1 pound even (it’s listed at 14.2 oz., like for a medium), which falls at the lighter end of the softshell spectrum but is fairly heavy for a performance-focused fleece.
+For reference, Arc’teryx’s similarly backcountry-ready Kyanite Lightweight Hoody weighs just 10.4 ounces, their warmer Kyanite Hoody is 15 ounces, and Patagonia’s own R1 Pullover Hoody—a more breathable but less abrasion- and weather-resistant alternative—comes in at 10.2 ounces.
 For a step up in warmth, Patagonia also makes their R2 in a TechFace version for an additional $10 (1 lb.
 2.3 oz.).
 On the bright side, the R1 does stuff easily into its own hood and can be further compressed with the drawcord, although I wish it had a dedicated stuff pocket (it does fit in its pocket, but the zipper isn’t designed for this).

 Key Features